0xAX/linux-insides/mm/linux-mm-1.md

 memblock_add_range(&memblock.memory, base, size, MAX_NUMNODES, 0);
 ```

 function.
-We pass memory block type - `memory`, physical base address and size of the memory region, maximum number of nodes which are zero if `CONFIG_NODES_SHIFT` is not set in the configuration file or `CONFIG_NODES_SHIFT` if it is set, and flags.
+We pass memory block type - `memory`, physical base address and size of the memory region, maximum number of nodes which is 1 if `CONFIG_NODES_SHIFT` is not set in the configuration file or `1 << CONFIG_NODES_SHIFT` if it is set, and flags.
 The `memblock_add_range` function adds new memory region to the memory block.
 It starts by checking the size of the given region and if it is zero it just returns.
 After this, `memblock_add_range` checks for existence of the memory regions in the `memblock` structure with the given `memblock_type`.
 If there are no memory regions, we just fill new `memory_region` with the given values and return (we already saw the implementation of this in the [First touch of the linux kernel memory manager framework](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-3.html)).
 If `memblock_type` is not empty, we start to add new memory region to the `memblock` with the given `memblock_type`.

 First of all we get the end of the memory region with the: